URL Unfurl Not Working: How to Fix Link Previews on iMessage, Discord & More

 Do Android Messages / RCS previews work the same way?

 Android Messages and RCS link previews also read Open Graph tags server-side, but the rendering differs slightly from iMessage.
-For cross-platform coverage, ensure your og: tags are complete — this covers both iMessage on iOS and RCS/Messages on Android.
+Covering Open Graph fully covers both iMessage on iOS and RCS/Messages on Android.

 Why does my preview work in Safari but not in iMessage?